 The Fisher-Rao metric on the space Prob(M) of probability densities is of importance in the field of information geometry.
 Restricted to finite-dimensional submanifolds of Prob(M), so-called statistical manifolds, it is called Fisher's information metric [Amari: Differential-geometrical methods in statistics, 1985].
 The Fisher-Rao metric is invariant under the action of the diffeomorphism group.
-Is it the unique metric possessing this invariance property?
 A uniqueness result was established [Čencov: Statistical decision rules and optimal inference, 1982, p.
 156] for Fisher's information metric on finite sample spaces and [Ay, Jost, Le, Schwachhöfer, 2014] extended it to infinite sample spaces.